Lebanon’s emergency workers suffer a fatal price in the wake of Israeli bombing

 Who among us will not be here tomorrow?

-The Israeli military has made several statements accusing Hezbollah that it uses medical vehicles to transport fighters, weapons and explosives.
+The Israeli has made several statements accusing Hezbollah that it uses medical vehicles to transport fighters, weapons and explosives.

 Hezbollah was also accused of “systematic abuse” of civilian infrastructure.